ctlab/parallel-rearrangements/README.md

 ---
 ## Motivation
 High plasticity of bacterial genomes is provided by numerous mechanisms including horizontal gene transfer and recombination via numerous flanking repeats.
-Genome rearrangements such as inversions, deletions, insertions, and duplications may independently occur in different strains, providing parallel adaptation.
+Genome rearrangements such as inversions, deletions, insertions, and duplications may independently occur in different strains, providing parallel adaptation or phenotypic diversity.
-Specifically, such rearrangements might be responsible for multi-virulence, antibiotic resistance, and antigenic variation.
+Specifically, such rearrangements might be responsible for virulence, antibiotic resistance, and antigenic variation.
 However, identification of such events requires laborious manual inspection and verification of phyletic pattern consistency.

 ## Methods and Results